Svetasv logo

 A2 vs 34:9-10a Idumea is destroyed forever

-Chapter 34 7 The wild oxen will fall with them, the bull calves and the great bulls.
+Chapter 34 6b Truly, the Lord has a sacrifice in Bozrah and a great slaughter in the land of Edom.
+7 The wild oxen will fall with them, the bull calves and the great bulls.
 Their land will be drenched with blood, and the dust will be soaked with fat.

 The Roman attack on Judea during the First Jewish-Roman war extended to Idumea (see also Jer.
 49:12-13, Obadiah 1:10), for Idumea had been annexed by the Judahites during the reign of the Hasmonean leader John Hyrcanus I (110BC).
-As in the case of Judea, all the people were killed ("the land is drenched with blood, soaked with fat") and only those that believed in Christ escaped (see Mark 3:8).
-The leadership of Idumea (the "wild oxen", "bull calves", "great bulls") were killed along with the people ("them"). ( We believe this passage is regarding Idumea, as "Edom" is mentioned in the corresponding subunit A2 below.)
+As in the case of Judea, all the people were killed ("the land is drenched with blood") and their wealth was destroyed (the land is "soaked with fat"), and only those that believed in Christ escaped (see Mark 3:8).
+This slaughter of the Idumeans is presented as a blood sacrifice (as in Lev.
+7), presumably because the destruction of Idumea was a type of the destruction of Satan's empire in Period 2 (cf. Ezekiel 39:17-20).
+The leadership of Idumea (the "wild oxen", "bull calves", "great bulls") were killed along with the commoners ("them").
+Note that Bozrah, a chief city of Idumea, synecdochically represents all of Idumea (cf. Isaiah 63:1-6).

 Subunit A1: Jerusalem is destroyed (34:8)